 What Will Affect The Price Of An F1 Car?

 Does It Drive?

-Before we go into some figures, let’s think about what might affect the price of the car.
 The thing that will have the biggest effect on the price is whether or not the car contains a working engine.
-This is one of, if not the most expensive part of the car, so it will have the biggest impact on the price when it is then resold.
+This is typically the most expensive part of the car, so it will have the biggest impact on the price when it is then resold.

-This is not just because it is an expensive component however, as it will also dictate whether or not the car can be driven.
+This is not just because it is an expensive component however, as it will also dictate whether you’ll be able to drive the car.
 Many people buy an F1 car to use it at track days, as of course it cannot be driven on the road for obvious safety reasons.
 So, if your F1 car of choice doesn’t have an engine, you won’t be able to use it and it will need to function as a show car.

 Show cars are some of the cheapest options on the F1 car market.
 These are cars that were purpose built by the teams to be used for exactly what the name suggests.
-These cars had no engines or working components, but instead functioned as replicas of the real cars used on track.
-They were usually built using the same molds as the real cars too.
+These cars have no engines or working components, but instead function as replicas of the real cars used on track.
+They are usually built using the same molds as the real cars too.

 The Condition Of The Car

-These will go for similar prices, but this will greatly depend on the condition in which the car is.
 Show cars tend to be in good if not perfect condition, simply because they have never seen any racing and are usually kept in an enclosed environment or casing.
-But F1 cars that have seen action on the track, regardless of whether or not they have an engine, will have signs of use.
+But F1 cars that have seen action on the track, regardless of whether they have an engine, will have signs of use.